cppseminar/APC/README.md

 3. Run `./deploy.sh config.json`.
 4. If everything runs ok, you should see that the `queued` service is running.

+### Create CosmosDB account

+Go to azure portal and create some CosmosDB account (for me serverless is working better).

 ### Run all services

-1. Copy cosmos db certificate from `./cppseminar/cosmosdb-emul/emulator.pem` to both `./cppseminar/submissions` and `./cppseminar/testservice`.
-2. Go to `./cppseminar` and run `docker compose up` you need to have few environment variables present (e.g. create `.env` file there or just set them)
+1. Go to `./cppseminar` and run `docker compose up` you need to have few environment variables present (e.g. create `.env` file there or just set them)
-   * `COSMOS_CONN_STR=AccountEndpoint=https://172.19.0.100:8081/;AccountKey=C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==` (this is set to local cosmos db emulator, it is present, because sometimes the emulator just won't run in that case you can replace it to actual cosmos instance)
+   * `COSMOS_CONN_STR` connection string of Cosmos DB
    * `GOOGLE_CLIENT_ID` google client id
    * `GOOGLE_CLIENT_SECRET` google client secret
    * `VM_TEST_ADDR_PORT` address of VM where tester will run with port (be default it is `10009`), for example `172.23.193.24:10009`
    * `VM_TEST_RETURN_ADDR` ip address where `vmtestserver` can be reached, it is probably the ip of host of the vm in previous env, for example `172.23.193.1`
-3. After everything has started go to <http://localhost:8080/> and you are good to go.
+2. After everything has started go to <http://localhost:8080/> and you are good to go.